 This analysis uses Quarterly Census of Employment and Wages (QCEW) data as a time series.
 That does create some issues not related to true changes in economic diversity, primarily due to non-economic code changes.
 If you’re in a relatively small county with a relatively big firm or cluster of firms in an industry, and there’s a big decline or closure(s), the county’s economic diversity score can improve because employment becomes more evenly distributed among the remaining industries, even if the community is not better off as a result.

-A good example of a non-economic code change affecting the diversity score is the huge jump in Benton County’s ranking, from 23rd most diverse in 2012 to eighth most diverse in 2018.
+A good example of a non-economic code change affecting the diversity score is the huge jump in Benton County’s ranking, from 23rd most diverse in 2012 to seventh most diverse in 2019.
 That’s due in large part to the non-economic switch of universities from state government to local government.
 In 2012, the LQ for NAICS 611 in state government in Benton County was 14.9.
 In 2016, that employment moved into NAICS 611 local government, with a much smaller LQ of 3.2.
 As a result, when you calculate the Hachman Index, the big change of employment to a smaller LQ industry in a relatively small county results in an industry mix that looks less concentrated in education, and therefore more diverse.
 So even though very little changed, the numbers look like something big changed in Benton County.

 Here’s one final thought that Josh Lehner shared in his recent blog post.
 There are good ways and bad ways for a region to become more diverse.
 The better way is when an economy adds jobs and new businesses in industries that it may have had few of to begin with.
 Another way a region can become more diverse is when it loses its specialty industries – an example would be the decline of the timber industry in Oregon.
 Oregon is now more like the U.S. mostly due to growing jobs in other sectors, but also due to losses in timber industry jobs.